 If you’re relying on SEO or advertising or social media marketing or any other tactic to drive leads and sales for your business, then you’re extremely vulnerable.

 What happens if Google makes a change to their algorithm and your website is suddenly on page 10 of the search results instead of page 1?
 Or what if new advertisers enter your market and drive up the costs so that it’s no longer profitable?
-Or what if Facebook suddenly prevents your messages from reaching all of your prospects and customers (oops, this already happened!)?
+Or what if Facebook suddenly prevents your messages from reaching all of your prospects and customers?
+(Oops, that already happened!)

-Well, if you’re relying on that one tactic, then your business is clearly in trouble.
+Well, if you’re relying on just one tactic, then your business is clearly at risk.

 The answer to this potentially devastating problem should be fairly obvious…